simplesamlphp/simplesamlphp-module-oidc/UPGRADE.md

 ## New features

-- OpenID Federation capabilities
+- OpenID capabilities
-  - New endpoints:
+  - New federation endpoints:
     - endpoint for issuing configuration entity statement (statement about itself)
     - fetch endpoint for issuing statements about subordinates (registered clients)
   - Clients can now be configured with new properties: